Thu, Jan

 What happens?

 Three ogres, armed with flaming torches, scare away evil spirits from the dark temple hall as the sounds of drums, trumpets and bells waken the spirits.
-The spirits are prevented from ruining the good timings of the new year if the ogres are successful.
+The spirits are prevented from ruining the good tidings of the new year if the ogres are successful.

 Schedule

 There will be events from 1 p.m. — including the Demon Run (without lights) at 4 p.m. and the main torch-led Demon Run at 9 p.m.
-The costumes are an incredible sight and the dramatic displays are enough to scare any demons away.
-The ceremony is considered a national cultural event of historical importance and is an unforgettable sight.

 How to get there